cameronapak/freedom-stack/README.md

 ### Blog

+Access your blog's CMS on the `/keystatic` path.

 The blog is powered by [Keystatic CMS](https://keystatic.com/), which is a git-based content management system.

 - [ ] Connect your blog to GitHub mode: https://keystatic.com/docs/github-mode.